The first American survey of one of the UK’s most influential artists.

 Alongside new sculptural works created for the exhibition, Au Naturel features some of Lucas’s most important projects, including early sculptures from the 1990s that substitute domestic furniture for human body parts and enlarged spreads from tabloid newspapers from the same period that reflect objectified representations of the female body.
 In addition to the photographic self-portraits that Lucas has produced throughout her career, the exhibition features biomorphic sculptures including her stuffed-stocking Bunnies (1997–ongoing) and NUDS (2009–ongoing), the Penetralia series (2008–ongoing), and selections from her installations at the Freud Museum in London (2000) and the British Pavilion at the Venice Biennale (2015).
 These works, which complicate inscribed codes of sexual and social normativity, have never been shown together in the United States.

-Sarah Lucas: Au Naturel is organized by the New Museum of Contemporary Art, New York.
+Sarah Lucas: Au Naturel is organized by the New Museum, New York.
 The exhibition is curated by Massimiliano Gioni, Edlis Neeson Artistic Director, and Margot Norton, Curator.
-The Hammer’s presentation is organized by Anne Ellegood, senior curator.
+The Hammer's presentation is organized by Anne Ellegood, senior curator, with Nika Chilewich, curatorial assistant.

 This exhibition is made possible by the generous support of The Andy Warhol Foundation for the Visual Arts.
 Lead support is provided by the Artemis Council of the New Museum.
 Generous support is provided by Shane Akeroyd, Ellen and Michael Ringier, Caisa and Åke Skeppner, and Elham and Tony Salamé.
 Additional support is provided by D.Daskalopoulos Collection, Carol and Arthur A. Goldberg, Wendy Fisher, the Henry Moore Foundation, the Robert Mapplethorpe Foundation, and Nion McEvoy.

-The Hammer Museum’s presentation of Sarah Lucas: Au Naturel is generously supported by Dori and Charles Mostov and the Kerry and Simone Vickar Family Foundation.
+Major support of the Hammer Museum’s presentation of Sarah Lucas: Au Naturel is provided by the Hammer Global Council.
+Generous support is also provided by Dori and Charles Mostov and by the Kerry and Simone Vickar Family Foundation.